Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

 Table \ref{tab.CL-shortcut-cmp} records the quantitative ablation studies.
 Wherein, {\em CLPI without end-to-end learning} means that training the CLPI by fixing the pre-trained lesion attention generator.
 In this way, the information is only one-way transmit from the lesion attention generator to the grading module, therefore the lesion attention generator cannot be optimized by the image-level grade annotations. {\em CLPI without shortcut} denotes that training CLPI framework without the lesion shortcut in Fig.~\ref{fig.mainWorkflow}, i.e., the gradient are back-propagated through the {\bf deep} classification backbone to the lesion attention generator.

 As seen in Table~\ref{tab.CL-shortcut-cmp}, the outperformance of CLPI over {\em CLPI without end-to-end learning} quantitatively reveals that end-to-end learning is necessary to fully integrate the lesion and grade information.
-In additional, the comparison between CLPI and {\em CLPI without shortcut} indicates the motivation of introducing the shortcut is effective and reasonable.
+In addition, the comparison between CLPI and {\em CLPI without shortcut} indicates the motivation of introducing the shortcut is effective and reasonable.

-Fig. \ref{fig.camCmp} illustrates qualitative comparisons in an interpretable way.
-Wherein, the first column shows the groundtruth of our lesion annotation in terms of MA, hemorrhage and exudate.
-The second column records the detection result of our lesion attention generator, and the highlighted boundingboxes are predicted to contain at least one of the three lesions.
+Fig. \ref{fig.camCmp} illustrates qualitative comparisons in an interpretable way, in which the first column shows the groundtruth of our lesion annotation in terms of MA, hemorrhage and exudate.
+The second column records the detection results of our lesion attention generator, and the highlighted boundingboxes are predictions that contain at least one of the three lesions.
 The third and fourth columns are the class activation map (CAM) \cite{CAM2016} heatmaps of CLPI- (without lesion pre-training) and CLPI respectively, and the redder regions indicate the higher abnormal probabilities.
 CAM is an interpretable way to visualize the class-related heatmaps in the CNNs-based classifiers.
-All the CAMs are extracted from the last convolution layer of the networks, and readers can refer \cite{CAM2016} for more details.
+All the CAMs are extracted from the last convolution layer of the networks, and readers can refer to \cite{CAM2016} for more details.

 As seen in Fig.~\ref{fig.camCmp}, the CAMs of CLPI focus on the lesion regions more accurately than the lesion detection results as well as CLPI-.
-This reveals that 1) the lesion information from lesion attention generator can be refined by the image-level grade information for CLPI; 2) The {\em black box} DR severity classifier via image-level grade annotations is relatively weak in lesion-related feature learning.
-Therefore, CLPI framework can build information exchange between lesion and grade annotations.
+This reveals that 1) the lesion information from the lesion attention generator can be refined by the image-level grade information for CLPI; 2) The {\em black box} DR severity classifier via image-level grade annotations is relatively weak in lesion-related feature learning.
+Therefore, the CLPI framework can build information exchange between lesion and grade annotations.

 Additionally, we can see most lesion regions are caught by both the CAMs of grading net and CLPI in Fig.~\ref{fig.camCmp}, which reveals that the lesions have high-relevance with the final decision of the CNNs-based grading networks.
 This study proves the correlation between the lesion and grade in an experimental aspect, which confirms the reasonability of exploiting lesion information for automatically DR grading.